risk-first/website/Contributing.md

 ## Seen Something Wrong?

-Please [Open An Issue](https://github.com/risk-first/website/issues) and explain what needs to be done.
+The basic route to feedback is simply to [Open An Issue](https://github.com/risk-first/website/issues) and explain what needs to be done.
+We'd be very grateful to hear your ideas.

 ### A Note On Editing Symbols